faradey/madock/docs/workflow.md

 ```
   madock help
  ```

-This command show you follow items:
+This command shows you the following items:

 * `bash`    Connect into container using bash